nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 the aperture and smashed a bottle of milk in the pantry.

-“What’s all this bloody business today?” cried the steward, who was just entering the pantry....
-“What nonsense is this, chef?
+“What’s all this bloody business today?” cried the steward, who was just entering the pantry.<span class="three-dots"></span>“What nonsense is this, chef?
 You’ve made a mess of things already and now you start fighting with the waiters.
 You can’t do like that.
 You losing your head?”